 The Pensions Regulator (TPR)

 This is the regulator of work-based pension schemes.
-TPR has powers to protect members of work-based pension schemes and a wide range of powers to help put matters right, where needed.
+TPR has powers to protect members of work-based pension schemes and to help put matters right, where needed.
 In extreme cases, the regulator is able to fine trustees or employers, and remove trustees from a scheme.
 If you have a concern about your workplace pension you can contact them:

-In writing: Napier House, Trafalgar Place, Brighton, BN1 4DW By telephone: 0345 600 7060 Website: www.thepensionsregulator.gov.uk
+In writing: Customer Support, Telecom House, 125-135 Preston Road, Brighton, BN1 6AF By telephone: 0345 600 0707 Website: www.thepensionsregulator.gov.uk

 How can I trace my pension rights?